dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 * Pre-release version will never roll forward to release version.
 So for example `3.0.0-preview4-27415-15` will not roll forward to `3.0.0`.
 Also pre-release will only roll forward to the same `major.minor.patch`.
 So for example `3.0.0-preview4-27415-15` will not roll forward to `3.0.1-preview1-29000-0`.

 ### Proposed behavior for 3.0 and forward
+*Assumption: It's desirable to have a behavior where installing a pre-release version on a machine doesn't modify behavior of any apps which use release versions.*

-When resolving framework reference with a pre-release version, treat all versions the same and include both release and pre-release versions in the set.
+When resolving framework reference with a **pre-release** version, treat all versions the same and include both release and pre-release versions in the set.
 This means pre-release can resolve to both release or pre-release.

-When resolving framework reference with a release version, prefer release versions.
+When resolving framework reference with a **release** version, prefer release versions.
 This means that if there's a release version on the machine which satisfies all the requirements it will be chosen, regardless of what pre-release versions are installed.
 Only if there's no suitable release version, then pre-release versions are also considered (and then they're treated all the same).

-### Behavior in 3.0 and forward
-The newly proposed behavior is to treat pre-release versions no different from release versions.
-This would mean that pre-release can roll forward to release but also that release can roll forward to pre-release.
-For the most part this improves the previous behavior (except when `Disable` is active in which case no roll-forward will happen):
-* `3.0.0-preview4-27415-15` will roll forward to `3.0.0`.
-* `3.0.0-preview4-27415-15` will roll forward to `3.0.1-preview1-29000-0`.
+Interesting examples:
-* `3.0.0` would roll forward to `3.0.1` even if there's a `3.0.1-preview1-29000-0` available on the machine (this is effectively patch roll forward which always picks the latest patch)
+* `3.0.0 rollForward = Minor` would not-roll forward and choose `3.0.0` even if `3.0.1-preview` is also available on the machine.
+This means the automatic roll forward to latest patch doesn't work for pre-release versions.

-But it also introduces cases which are somewhat controversial:
-* On `Minor` (the default) `3.0.0` would roll forward to `3.0.1-preview1-29000-0` even if `3.1.0` is available on the machine.
-This behavior is typically not expected.
+* `3.0.0 rollForward = Minor` would roll forward to `3.1.0` even if `3.0.1-preview` is also available on the machine (and technically is closer to the desired version).
-* On `LatestMajor` `2.0.0` would roll forward to `3.0.1-preview1-29000-0` even when `3.0.0` is available on the machine.

-Pros:
-* Consistent behavior across all versions
-* Allows relatively easy testing of future release versions with pre-release versions.
-That is installing `3.0.0-preview` and getting the same behavior as if `3.0.0` was installed (so testing the `3.0.0` release without create a true release package).

-Cons:
-* Installing a pre-release version affects apps using release versions
-* Works well only if pre-release versions have similar compatibility behavior as release versions - not many breaking changes.
-Also expects pre-release versions to generally work well.

-### Alternative for the 3.0 behavior
-When resolving framework reference with a pre-release version, treat all versions the same and include both release and pre-release versions in the set.
-This means pre-release can resolve to both release or pre-release.

-When resolving framework reference with a release version, prefer release versions.
-This means that if there's a release version on the machine which satisfies all the requirements it will be chosen, regardless of what pre-release versions are installed.
-Only if there's no suitable release version, then pre-release versions are also considered (and then they're treated all the same).

-Given the above examples this would lead to this behavior:
-* On `Minor` (the default) `3.0.0` would roll forward to `3.0.1` even if `3.0.1-preview1-29000-0` is also available on the machine.
+* `2.0.0 rollForward = LatestMajor` would roll forward to `3.0.0` even if `3.0.1-preview` is also available on the machine.
-* On `LatestMajor` `2.0.0` would roll forward to `3.0.0` even if `3.0.1-preview1-29000-0` is also available on the machine.
+* `3.0.0 rollForward = Minor` would roll forward to `3.0.1-preview` if that's the only version available on the machine.

-Pros:
+Pros
-* Installing pre-release version doesn't affect apps which use release version (unless it's needed to make the app work at all)
+* Installing pre-release version doesn't affect apps which use release version (unless it's needed to make the app work).
 * Doesn't impose any implicit expectations on the quality of pre-release versions as typically pre-release would only be used when explicitly asked for.
-* Closer to what most users would expect
+* Seems to match most users' expectations.

-Cons:
-* Some special cases won't work
+Cons
-* Testing behavior of new releases with pre-release versions is not fully possible.
+* Testing behavior of new releases with pre-release versions is not fully possible (see below).
+* Some special cases don't work:
 One special case which would not work:
-Component A which asks for `2.0.0 LatestMajor` is loaded first on a machine which has `3.0.0` and also `3.1.0-preview` installed.
+*Component A which asks for `2.0.0 LatestMajor` is loaded first on a machine which has `3.0.0` and also `3.1.0-preview` installed.
 Because it's the first in the process it will resolve the runtime according to the above rules - that is prefer release version - and thus will select `3.0.0`.
 Later on component B is loaded which asks for `3.1.0-preview LatestMajor` (for example the one in active development).
 This load will fail since `3.0.0` is not enough to run this component.
-Loading the components in reverse order (B first and then A) will work since the `3.1.0-preview` runtime will be selected.
+Loading the components in reverse order (B first and then A) will work since the `3.1.0-preview` runtime will be selected.*

-Currently there's no proposed setting (env. variable) which would make this scenario work.
+### Proposed new "pre-release" mode
+The above behavior makes sense for most users, but it makes it hard for us to test new versions of frameworks.
+Let's assume .NET Core 3.0 already shipped and there are apps which target `3.0.0 rollForward = Minor` (the default).
+The shipped framework is version `3.0.0`.
+Now the next patch release is being prepared and `3.0.1.preview` is produced.
+With the proposed (and current) behavior, there's no good way to make the apps use the new preview for testing purposes.

+The proposal is to add a new environment variable `DOTNET_ROLL_FORWARD_TO_PRERELEASE`.
+There would only be the environment variable (no command line or `.runtimeconfig.json` property).
+By default when it's not set or set to anything but `1` the behavior would be as described above.

+If the variable is set to `1` the algorithm would always treat pre-release versions the same as release versions.
+So in the case of a framework reference with a release version, all versions (even pre-release) would be considered always.

+This would mean that with `DOTNET_ROLL_FORWARD_TO_PRERELEASE=1`:
+* `3.0.0 rollForward = Minor` would roll forward to `3.0.1-preview` even if `3.0.0` is available on the machine.
+So automatic roll forward to latest patch is used even for pre-release versions.
+* `3.0.0 rollForward = Minor` would roll forward to `3.0.1-preview` even if `3.1.0` is also available on the machine.
+The pre-release version would be chosen because it's closer then the higher minor version.

+*With this behavior the special case described above with `LatestMajor` would also work in both orders.*

+Pros
+* Enables easy testing of future releases using pre-release versions.
+* Its name and behavior is intended to be used only when dealing with pre-release versions, so should not cause confusion.

+Cons
+* It's not the default behavior, so developers working with pre-release versions need to know about it and must use it.

 ## Interaction with existing settings